 The availability of renewable electricity required to produce green hydrogen is a significant challenge for the scale-up of the production of e-kerosene.
-If aviation demand is not managed, producing enough e-kerosene to supply 35% of the EU's jet fuel demand in 2050 (as mandated by ReFuelEU) will require 534 TWh (assuming a mix of point source and DAC CO_2)21, which represents 19% of the total electricity demand of the EU in 202222, and around 11% of all projected renewable electricity generated in the EU in 205023.
-In a scenario where demand is managed24, electricity requirements could drop to 290 TWh in 2050, which represents 10% of the total electricity demand of the EU in 2022, and around 6% of all projected renewable electricity generated in the EU in 2050, which represents 10% of the total electricity demand of the EU in 2022, and around 6% of all projected renewable electricity generated in the EU in 2050.
+If aviation demand is not managed, producing enough e-kerosene to supply 35% of the EU's jet fuel demand in 2050 (as mandated by ReFuelEU) will require 534 TWh (assuming a mix of point source and DAC CO2), which represents 19% of the total electricity demand of the EU in 2022, and around 11% of all projected renewable electricity generated in the EU in 2050.
+In a scenario where demand is managed, electricity requirements could drop to 290 TWh in 2050, which represents 10% of the total electricity demand of the EU in 2022, and around 6% of all projected renewable electricity generated in the EU in 2050.

 Dependence on the roll-out of the green hydrogen ecosystem is also proving to be a challenge.
 Many e-kerosene projects are not fully integrated (i.e. they don't control every step of their production process).
 In particular, many projects don't plan on deploying their own electrolyser on-site to produce green hydrogen.
-Because they don't own the full supply chain, they depend on the realisation of green hydrogen projects, many of which are suffering delays at the moment.25
+Because they don't own the full supply chain, they depend on the realisation of green hydrogen projects, many of which are suffering delays at the moment.

-19 Net-zero technologies will have mandatory permitting timelines of 12 months for projects of less than 1GW annually and 18 months for larger projects and those not measured in GW.
+&lt;sup>19 Net-zero technologies will have mandatory permitting timelines of 12 months for projects of less than 1GW annually and 18 months for larger projects and those not measured in GW.

-20 For NZSPs the permitting time is shorter: 9 months for projects under 1GW, 12 months for projects larger or not measured in GW.
+&lt;sup>20 For NZSPs the permitting time is shorter: 9 months for projects under 1GW, 12 months for projects larger or not measured in GW.

-21 Efficiencies are based on Concawe.
+&lt;sup>21 Efficiencies are based on Concawe.
 (2022).
 E-Fuels: A technoeconomic assessment of European domestic production and imports towards 2050.

-22 Ember.
+&lt;sup>22 Ember.
 (2023).
 Yearly electricity data.

-23 Impact assessment EU Green Deal (2022).
+&lt;sup>23 Impact assessment EU Green Deal (2022).

-24 Leisure travel capped at 100% of 2019 levels, business travel capped at 50% of 2019 levels.
+&lt;sup>24 Leisure travel capped at 100% of 2019 levels, business travel capped at 50% of 2019 levels.

-25 IEA.
+&lt;sup>25 IEA.
 (2023, September 22).
 Lagging policy support and rising cost pressures put investment plans for low-emissions hydrogen at risk.

 As outlined in section 2.4. of this briefing, the availability of biogenic CO2 sources is also turning into a major challenge for e-kerosene producers.
-Due to the industrial point source deadline set by the DA on RFNBOs, all e-kerosene producers have their eyes set on biogenic CO_2 sources, but they will have to compete with other sectors (e.g. shipping, chemicals and plastics, construction materials, horticulture) which also need access to sustainable CO_2 sources to decarbonize.
+Due to the industrial point source deadline set by the DA on RFNBOs, all e-kerosene producers have their eyes set on biogenic $CO_2$ sources, but they will have to compete with other sectors (e.g. shipping, chemicals and plastics, construction materials, horticulture) which also need access to sustainable $CO_2$ sources to decarbonize.
 Additional competition could come from bioenergy with carbon capture and storage (BECCS), especially if it is incentivized through national negative emission targets.
-A study commissioned by T&E has shown that from 2030 onwards, existing fossil CO_2 and biogenic CO_2 supply won't be enough to meet the demands of the growing CO_2 market, requiring the development of DAC to fulfil the deficit.26
+A study commissioned by T&E has shown that from 2030 onwards, existing fossil $CO_2$ and biogenic $CO_2$ supply won't be enough to meet the demands of the growing $CO_2$ market, requiring the development of DAC to fulfil the deficit.